 - No window in end washroom

-Last year’s pick of the best four berth caravans provides a stylish modern exterior, plenty of storage and the popular transverse fixed bed, end-washroom layout.
+The pick of the best four berth caravans at the Practical Caravan Awards 2024 provides a stylish modern exterior, plenty of storage and the popular transverse fixed bed, end-washroom layout.
 Combine that with its great spec that includes LED road lights, a 100W solar panel, Alde heating, 4G Wi-Fi (see: internet in a caravan if you want guidance on getting connected in your tourer) and the latest Thetford dual-fuel hob and oven, and it’s been a winning combination.

 While we’d like to have seen a window in the end washroom, it still proved popular with our judges – we loved how spacious the area felt, something we always look out for in the best caravans.